Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 However, the rest of the received payload also contains a lot of useful information, such as the following:

-- The type of the exchange container set to `autodesk.fdx.space:exchangecontainer-1.0.0` which indicates that it's a "Space" type item and should contain at least `attributes` and `components`.
+- The type of the exchange container is set to `autodesk.fdx.space:exchangecontainer-1.0.0` which indicates that it's a "Space" type item and should contain at least `attributes` and `components`.
 - `attributes` are system-specific properties, but can and should be used to filter the item.

    In the above call, you used the query string `filters=attribute.exchangeFileUrn=='$ITEM_ID` to identify the needed exchange container by the `exchangeFileUrn` attribute.